Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Galois action on Tate classes

 We are ready to apply the theory of distributions to our situation.
 We can interpret a character $\alpha = (a_0, \dots, a_{n+1}) \in \mathfrak{A}_m^n$ as a function $\alpha\colon \Z/m\Z \simeq A_m \to \Z$, sending each $a \in \Z/m\Z$ to the number of its occurrences among the coefficients $a_i$.
 Notice that $\alpha(0)$ is zero for any character in $\mathfrak{A}_m^n$.
 A character $\alpha \in \mathfrak{B}_m^n$ is such that $\langle \alpha \rangle$ is constant since the definition of weight function coincides with the one given for characters in \Cref{definition:character-gamma-value}.

 \begin{definition}{ } For any function $\alpha \colon A_m \to \Z$ such that $\langle \alpha \rangle$ is constant, define

 \end{definition} Notice that for a character this coincides with the previous definition (\Cref{definition:character-gamma-value}). \Cref{prop: a constant weight function is a linear combination of distribution relations with half-integral coefficients} thus applies to characters: we now show that this implies that their Gamma-values can be computed using only the translation, reflection, and multiplication formulas.
+Before stating the theorem, we recall that the exact computation of an algebraic number (viewed as an element of $\mathbb{C}$) amounts to determining its minimal polynomial over $\mathbb{Q}$ together with a sufficiently accurate numerical approximation to distinguish it from the other roots of that polynomial.

 \begin{theorem}{ } There is an algorithm that computes the algebraic number $\Gamma(\alpha)$ exactly, for every $\alpha \in \mathfrak{B}_m^n$. \end{theorem} \begin{proof} Via \Cref{prop: a constant weight function is a linear combination of distribution relations with half-integral coefficients} and linear algebra, we write $2\alpha$ as a combination of some $\varepsilon_{d,a}$.
 Let $H$ be the $\Z$-module generated by the $\varepsilon_{d,a}$.
 The function